Turning Inward Counseling | Anxiety, Stress & Depression Therapy in Ohio

 A little about me / my practice:

 • My clinical interests and practice focus on helping adults with low-moderate symptoms of anxiety, depression, adjusting to life changes, grief/loss, and stress.
 These are all things that I’ve had experience with at some point in my life.
 Some of my favorite therapeutic techniques include CBT – Cognitive Behavioral Therapy, Solution-Focused Brief Therapy, Mindfulness-Based techniques, and Integrative Behavioral Health practices.
 A diagnosis is just a collection of adjectives to describe a concern you’re dealing with.
-People who seek out counseling to help improve their functioning are H E A L T H Y. Sliding Scale of $85-$125 is available for self-paying clients.
-I also take the following commercial insurances through Headway: Aetna, UHC/Oxford/Oscar Health, Anthem BCBS Ohio, Cigna, Horizon BCBS of New Jersey, and BCBS of Massachusetts.
+People who seek out counseling to help improve their functioning are H E A L T H Y. Sliding Scale of $85-$125 (your choice) is available.

 I wish you a healthy Summer season and look forward to seeing you when the time is right for you.
 Until then….